manasij7479/dev-wars-sith/README.md

 GCC 4.6.x will work, but 4.8+ is recommended.
 Recent clang versions will also be able to compile it.

 cd dev-wars-sith #root dir of the project
 mkdir build #Create a directory for the executable
 cd build
 cmake ..
 make

+To execute, in the build directory:
+./dev-wars-sith #for interactive mode

 Operation:
 There are two modes of operation: